Asylum2032/foresightinteractive/pages/disclaimer.md

 Caimans and Piranhas in a Drying Pond, Photo by Juli Kosolapova on Unsplash

-Key Factor images were AI-generated using Stable Diffusion.
+Key Factor, Challenge Cluster and Persona images were AI-generated using Stable Diffusion.

 #### Disclaimer:
 The images used for the scenario personas are not real people.